 Volume weighted segment and surface averages

-VOLUME WEIGHTED AVERAGES AT THE FOLLOWING # OF SEGMENTS: NSEG [These lines are ignored if no WQ constituents],Out.opt'putFileName for VOl Weighted Avgs
+VOLUME WEIGHTED AVERAGES AT THE FOLLOWING # OF SEGMENTS: NSEG [These lines are ignored if no WQ constituents],Out.opt'putFileName for Vol Weighted Avgs

 3,'volwgtavg.opt'

 The title is ignored in the model.
-The number of segments that the model will output volume weighted eutrophication variables (dissolved oxygen, nutrients and chlorophyll a) and the file name are the next fields.
+The number of segments that the model will output volume weighted eutrophication variables (dissolved oxygen, nutrients, and chlorophyll a) and the file name are the next fields.
 The file name must be in quotations.

 SEGMENT NUMBERS FOR VOL WEIGHTED AVERAGES